Atypical-Consulting/StaticWGen/input/index.md

 This is a simple static website generator powered by [NUKE](https://nuke.build).
 The generator takes a markdown file as input and generates a static HTML file as output.
+It also create a docker image with the generated HTML file and deploys it to your local docker registry.

 <img src="./assets/logo-wgen.webp" alt="Static Website Generator" style="max-width: 400px;">